OmerFarukBaysalDev/OmerFarukBaysalDev/README.md

 ---

-## 💡 Philosophy & Approach

-> **"Clean code is not just about working software, it's about creating maintainable, scalable, and timeless solutions that stand the test of time."**

 ### 🎯 Development Principles
 - **Code Quality**: Emphasis on clean, readable, and maintainable code
 - **Performance**: Optimized solutions with efficient resource usage